 This is a simple tip to use for toddlers and it will keep them busy for awhile.
 My granddaughter is around two and her mom makes this paint for her.
 In a muffin tin or ice cube tray, put some shaving cream, then add a few drops of food coloring, mix and there you have it, paint!
-Also, you can use Q-tips as a paint brush.
-She enjoys using this on paper.
-You can also use in bathtub for fun!

 To keep a preschooler amused and creative, you'll need a gallon press-lock bag and a couple different colors of finger paint.
 Put a tablespoon of each color in the bag - the more color, the more fun.
-Zip the bag closed and show them how to take their fingers and swirl to make designs with hand.
-Show them how to combine colors to make different colors.
-The kids will stay at it and come back to it.
-No finger paint mess!

 If you've got a toddler like mine who likes to put everything in his mouth, just mix some food coloring in vanilla pudding, and let your toddler play!
-If they put their fingers in their mouth, then there's no harm done.
-Enjoy!